hamidghaffarii/hamidghaffari/README.md

 Awards and honors <br />

-The first place of Robat Sanatimehr 1390 <br /> Mashhad Spring Non-Profit Institute
+The first place of Robat Sanatimehr 1390 <br /> Mashhad Spring Non-Profit Institute <br />

-Fifth place in the national robotics competition in May 2010 <br /> Noshirvani University of Technology Babol
-Language <br />
+Fifth place in the national robotics competition in May 2010 <br /> Noshirvani University of Technology Babol <br /> Language <br />
 Farsi
 English